 San Jose, Costa Rica Museums

-San Jose Hotel Near the Gold Museum of Costa Rica -Walking distance of the Gold Museum in downtown San Jose, Hotel Presidente is a unique urban boutique hotel where casual luxury and modern hospitality create the perfect vacation experience.
+Pre-Columbian Gold Museum -Walking distance of the Gold Museum in downtown San Jose, Hotel Presidente is a unique urban boutique hotel where casual luxury and modern hospitality create the perfect vacation experience.
 This beautiful hotel features spacious rooms and suites designed for contemporary comfort with WiFi, room service and city and mountain views.
 Enjoy dining at News Café, get energized in the fitness center, feel rejuvenated at the Rain Forest Spa and relax in the rooftop pool.
 Travelers also enjoy stylish meeting space, a business center, and a tour desk for sightseeing journeys in Costa Rica.
 Book Costa Rica Vacation Packages & Specials.

 National Museum -Housed in a former military fortress from the Civil War of 1948, the Costa Rica National Museum explores Costa Rica's history, natural history and archeology and is acclaimed for its pre-Columbian artifacts.
 The museum exhibits Costa Rican history and culture from pre-Columbian times to the present, as well as religious art.
 In the pre-Columbian rooms, you'll discover the lifestyle of ancient cultures from 12,000 years B.C. up to the arrival of the Spaniards, including a 2,500-year-old jade carving.
 A vault houses pre-Columbian gold jewelry and figurines.
 The archaeological room presents fascinating objects unearthed at Costa Rica's archaeological sites, including Indian artifacts and pottery made of stone and clay, and ornate grinding stones.
 The Colonial Room displays artifacts and art from the Spanish conquest.
 Enjoy views of San Jose and Costa Rica's mysterious stone spheres in the Spanish-style courtyard.
 Visit www.museocostarica.go.cr.